AllenInstitute/hubR/README.md

 ```
 library(hubR)

-## Track bucket must be exactly the same as above.
+## Track bucket must be exactly the same as above AND LOWERCASE!!!
 track.bucket = "nhp-bg-example-track"
 hub.bucket   = "nhp-bg-hub"